ElisPerez/todo-webpack-elis/README.md

-# Webpack Starter
+# To-Do List with Webpack

-Webpack Template
+This is a To-Do app with Webpack

 ## Elis Antonio Perez